HoldrenCharles-FS/GameOfLife/README.md

 ## Updates
 ### 06/30/2021
 - Created Icons for Play, Pause and Next.
 Added Play and Next to tool strip.
+- Created a method for loading user settings and one for creating a new file if it doesn't exist.
 ### 06/29/2021
 - Installed project template to Visual Studio.
 - Create the root markdown file.